-Where there is a contract between A & B for the purchase of a specific quantity of hemp stored on the premises of the seller A; price to be paid on 4th February and the delivery to be given on 1^{st} of May while the contract is being made on 20^{th} January the property in the specific lot of hemp shall be transferred from A to Bon 20th January itself.
+Where there is a contract between A & B for the purchase of a specific quantity of hemp stored on the premises of the seller A; price to be paid on 4th February and the delivery to be given on 1st of May while the contract is being made on 20th January the property in the specific lot of hemp shall be transferred from A to B on 20th January itself.

-As goods under this rule are in such a state they can be immediately delivered to the buyer, there remain snothing which can prohibit to transfer of ownership.
-But if the parties in such cases themselves decide that no transfer of property shall take place till the entire price is paid, or till the delivery of goods has been given to the buyer, there would be no transfer of property in the goods even though the goods are specific and in a deliver able state.
+As goods under this rule are in such a state they can be immediately remains nothing buyer, there prohibit transfer of ownership.
+But if the parties to such cases themselves decide that no transfer of property shall take place paid, or till the delivery entire price is has been given to the buyer, there would be no transfer of property in the goods even though the goods are specific and in a deliverable state.

-2. When goods are not in a deliver able state:
+2. When goods are not in a deliverable state:

-According to Section 21 when there is a contract for the sale of specific goods the seller is bound put the goods in a deliver able state, property in them shall not be transferred until such thing is done by the seller and buyer has notice there of.
+According to Section 21 when there is a contract for the sale of specific goods the seller is bound put the goods in a deliverable state, property in them shall not be transferred until such thing is done by the seller and buyer has notice thereof.

-There was a contract for the wood of Oak trees in a certain forest.
+There was contract for the wood of Oak trees in a certain forest.
 The buyer purchased the wood from the seller selecting certain portion of trees and rejecting others.
-According to the custom of trade the seller was to separate the selected portions from the rejected portions.
-But the buyer threw upon himself the duty of separating the two portions.
-The court decided that no transfer of ownershiph as taken places of a raswood is concerned.
+According to of trade the seller was to separate the selected portions from the rejected portions.
+But the buyer threw upon himself the duty separating portions.
+The court decided two that no transfer taken places ownership has SO far as wood is concerned.